TIMELINE-Which states could tip U.S. election and when will they report results? | Politics

 To capture the White House, a candidate must amass at least 270 votes in the Electoral College.
 Most major TV networks gave Biden a 253-214 lead in electoral votes on Thursday.
 Results in Pennsylvania (20 electoral votes), Georgia (16), North Carolina (15), Arizona (11) and Nevada (6) remained uncertain, according to Edison Research.

-ARIZONA Biden led by 2.4 percentage points as of Thursday afternoon, or 67,906 votes, with about 14% of the vote left to be counted.
+ARIZONA Biden's lead shrank on Thursday night when nearly 74,000 votes were reported from Maricopa County, which includes heavily populated Phoenix.
+Of those, Trump won 42,276 and Biden 31,700, reducing Biden's lead in Arizona to 50.1% versus 48.5%, with 90% of votes counted.

-More results from densely populated Maricopa County, which includes Phoenix, were not expected until 7 p.m.
-MST (9 p.m.
-EST) (0200 GMT), the county elections department said.
-There were at least 400,000 ballots left to be counted statewide on Thursday afternoon, according to the Arizona secretary of state.
-Maricopa County accounted for 275,000 of the outstanding ballots, the elections department said.
-Biden was leading by 4 percentage points in the votes counted so far, indicating he was in a strong position to maintain his lead.
+There were at least 320,000 ballots left to be counted in the state.
+Maricopa County accounted for over 200,000 of the outstanding ballots, the elections department said.
+GEORGIA

-GEORGIA Trump held onto to a lead of 0.3 percentage point, or 12,765 votes, with 2% of the vote left to be counted.

-Counting was continuing on Thursday afternoon, with just 47,000 outstanding ballots, according to the Georgia Secretary of State's office.
+Trump's lead shrank to 0.1 percentage point on Thursday night, or just 2,497 votes, with 99% of votes reported.
 NEVADA

 Biden led Trump by 11,438 votes, or 0.9 percentage point, with about 11% of the vote left to be counted.
 Nevada Secretary of State Barbara Cegavske said in a statement that about 190,150 ballots remained to be counted in the state, with 123,554 of them being either mail-in ballots or ballots returned at drop-off locations.
 She said 90% of the ballots still to be counted were in Clark County, the state's largest.